ClairePalandri/ClairePalandri.github.io/_pages/misc.md

 <span style="font-size:0.85em;">
 The theory and methods of using regressions to uncover the causal effect of a treatment on a population.
     1. Underlying theoretical framework: potential outcomes
-    2. Applied methods (RDD, IV...); equivalence of the regression slope estimate in terms of potential outcomes
+    2. Applied methods (RDD, IV...); potential outcomes-equivalent of the slope estimator
-    3. Improving inferences (matching & controls, falsification tests, randomization inference...)
+    3. Improving inferences (matching & controls, falsification tests...)

 - [Misc. maths for microeconometrics](../docs/maths.pdf){:target="\_blank"}
 <span style="font-size:0.85em;">